December 7, 2017

 With a closing party on Thursday 14th December.

-With over 100,000 people have already visited Store Studios for this year’s series of exhibitions commissioned by Store X The Vinyl Factory, three of the most popular installations have been extended until Thursday 14th December, when Store Studios will be open until 10pm for a special closing event.
+With over 100,000 people have already visited The Store X for this year’s series of exhibitions commissioned by The Store X The Vinyl Factory, three of the most popular installations have been extended until Thursday 14th December, when The Store X will be open until 10pm for a special closing event.

 Ryoji Ikeda’s mind-bending new commission test pattern [N°12] and Arthur Jafa’s Love Is The Message, The Message Is Death in partnership with Serpentine Galleries, will be open to visitors for an additional four days, including a late opening on the final night.
 The latter has been heralded in a five-star review in Time Out as “one of the most important works of art of the past decade.”